HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 You can execute this manually until all messages are consumed or establish a worker managment in your own environment following your needs.
 The [symfony docs](https://symfony.com/doc/current/messenger.html#supervisor-configuration) suggest to use the tool supervisor for this, but you can also find your own setup.

+> IMPORTANT: As the initialize command creates the message in order of teams, multiple workers could possibly create duplicates if they are 'too fast'.

 ##### Play import

 For step one, open a command console, enter your project directory and execute the